longturn/freeciv21/docs/Playing/cma.rst

 Citizen Governor (aka Citizen Management Agent, or CMA)
 *******************************************************

-The Citizen Governor is designed to help you manage your cities, i.e. deploy the workers on the available tiles around (or make them scientists, taxmen, or even entertainers), to get the most out of the city.
+The Citizen Governor is designed to help you manage your cities, i.e. deploy the citizens on the available tiles around (or make them scientists, taxmen, or even entertainers), to get the most out of the city.
 You can switch the Governor on or off at any time for any city, but there are some handicaps (explained below), if you have governor controlled and non-governor-controlled cities nearby.

-The heart of the Governor system is an optimizing algorithm, that tries to deploy the workers of a city in such a way, that a user-defined goal is achieved as much as possible.
+The heart of the Governor system is an optimizing algorithm, that tries to deploy the citizens of a city in such a way, that a user-defined goal is achieved as much as possible.
 You know probably, there is already a kind of optimizing, when you open a city, and click on the center tile (the city symbol) of the map.
 This optimization tries to maximize mostly the food output, but it does not care about disorder.